Those were the final words right before a 19-year-old New York rapper committed suicide.

 In 2012, Indianapolis rapper Mark Battles showcased to the world his first polished musical project, “Walking Distance”, and since then, has been on the rise in the music industry.
 And Battles is no stranger to critics.

 “There has been no commercially successful rapper out of the state of Indiana” — this notion has echoed throughout hip-hop’s entire lifespan.
-But in 2016, following the release of two independently released studio albums, Battles made his debut on the Billboard R&B/Hip-Hop charts, raising the question of whether he could be the first rapper to make it out of Indiana.
+But in 2016, following the release of two independently released studio albums, Battles made his debut on the Billboard R&B/Hip-Hop charts, raising the question of whether he could be the first rapper to make it out of Indiana, often labeled by his fans as the “King of Naptown.”

-While few may nod at the question, it has become apparent that Battles’ story earned him a deal with Def Jam producer No ID, sold-out nationwide shows, and an army of motivated fans who, one album at a time, are quickly learning that anyone can accomplish their dreams.
+While few may nod at the question, it has become apparent that Battles’ story earned him a deal with Atlanta-based record label Quality Control Music, sold-out nationwide shows, and an army of motivated fans who, one album at a time, are quickly learning that anyone can accomplish their dreams.

 Since day one, his music has been about scuffles in life that just about anyone can relate to.